gdcc/hello/CONTRIBUTING.md

 mvn release:clean
 ```

-Not that running the "prepare" command below will create two commits and a tag (GitHub release) and push them to GitHub!
+Not that running the "prepare" command below will create two commits and a tag and push them to GitHub!

 Then run a prepare: